Palo Santo (Years & Years album): Background and recording

 After the release of their debut studio album Communion (2015), the trio (Olly Alexander, Michael Goldsworthy, Emre Türkmen) were under pressure to duplicate its success in making their next record.
-Complications arose when Alexander had a highly publicised breakup with Neil Amin-Smith, who was formerly a violinist in the British band Clean Bandit.
+Complications arose when Alexander had a highly publicised breakup with Neil Amin-Smith, who was at the time a violinist in the British band Clean Bandit.
 Alexander reflected that it was a completely different situation from recording Communion, explaining that "Because on your first album, you basically have your entire life to make that record because, you know, you've got so much time and so many experiences and you've never made one before."
 Executives at Polydor Records recommended him to "guest on some dance hits, buoy the band's profile, and play the Spotify game", but the trio focused on producing the album instead.
 Alexander also reflected that immediately following the conclusion of their tour supporting Communion, they only had 18 months to finish the next album.
 He recalled of the limited time frame, "it went by so fast.
 I definitely felt it was quite overwhelming thinking, 'Oh, we're never going to be able to pull this off,' and at times it was a real struggle."
 He met with various songwriters, such as Julia Michaels and Justin Tranter, as well as Greg Kurstin and Mark Ralph, who had previously contributed to Communion.